sang-yantra/chat-socket-dotnet/Readme.md

 ### A console application for chat server

-This is a console app that implements a chat server whih emits radom binary data every 5 sec response in json
+This is a console app that implements a chat server which emits random binary data every 5 sec response in json
 ```
 { username: "", message: "" }
 ```

-## Clone, buildand run the application
+## Clone, build and run the application

-## Connect with this web socket
+## How to connect this web socket

 1. Open a blank chrome tab
 2. Open conole tab